pttman: System-wide push-to-talk for Linux

 Setup

-Install with uv↗ and start the service:
+Install with Cargo and start the service:

-uv tool install pttman
+cargo install pttman

 pttman install-service